prairie violet

 Prairie violet is a 3 to 6 tall, erect, perennial forb that rises from a short, slanted or erect caudex and fibrous roots.

 There is no central stem.
 The leaves are all basal and form a rosette.
 They are on stalks up to 1 long.
 The leaf blades are 1 to 3 long and 1 to 4 wide.
 They are dissected almost to the base into usually 3 main divisions.
-Each division us again deeply cut into 2 to 4 linear segments.
-The segments are often again lobed.
+Each division is again deeply cut into 2 to 4 linear segments, and the segments are often again lobed.
 Early leaves and later leaves are equally divided.
 The upper and lower surfaces may be moderately covered with spreading hairs or almost hairless.
 The margins are untoothed and have a fringe of hairs.

 One to several leafless flower stalks (scapes) rise from the rootstock at the middle of the rosette.
 The scape is erect, leafless, and hairless, and is topped with a single flower.
 It is abruptly curved downward near the top.
 The flowers are usually held above the early leaves but are often overtopped by later leaves.